-Clearly, the 10km/h speed limit is not a practical solution.
+Clearly, the 10km/h speed limit is not a good solution.

-Riding on share path with pedestrians is a dynamic skill, you can go faster when there is no one around, but you need to slow down to walking speed or even stop, in order to ensure the safety of others.
+Riding on share path with pedestrians is a dynamic skill, you may go faster when there is no one around, but you need to slow down or even stop to keep a safe distance, in order to ensure the safety of others.

-Riding responsibly requires a “pedestrian first” attitude.
-Respecting pedestrian’s safety and right of way, always.
+Safe cycling requires a “pedestrian first” attitude.
+Riders should respect pedestrians’ safety and right of way, always.

-The AMAP law should define “pedestrian priority on the pavement”, and the dangerous riders violated this rule will have to be fined or even jailed.
+The AMAP law should define “pedestrian priority on the pavement”, and if a dangerous rider violates this rule will have to be fined or even jailed.

 Such a “pedestrian first” law will protect vulnerable pedestrians.
-It doesn’t affect the majority of safe riders, yet it will increase the opportunity cost for those “black sheep” riders.
+However, it doesn’t affect the majority of safe riders.
+Yet, it will have a deterrent effect for those “black sheep” riders.

 Read more: Does AMAP need to review